ma44in/module_db2/README.md

 ## TODO

 - Add option to use ibm_db python module
-- Convert to Ansible collection
+- Convert this to a Ansible collection with tests.
+Better: Replace this with an offical db2 module from IBM ;-)
 - Better Docs

 ## Usage